View our store hours

 We recommend 5 years.
 The acidity in the vinegar acts as a natural preservative.
 We suggest to use within 5 years to obtain the best flavor profile.
 Vinegars do not really expire they simply becomes more acidic causing a change of appearance and flavor

-We test all of our Extra Virgin Olive Oil with the highest respected lab in the industry, Modern Olives, a third-Party Certified Laboratory considered the most proficient olive oil lab by the American Oil Chemists Society standards.
+To guarantee quality, we subject all our Extra Virgin Olive Oils to rigorous testing at Modern Olives, a third-party certified laboratory recognized as the most proficient olive oil lab by the American Oil Chemists Society standards.

 Yes, in order for extra virgin olive oil to be classified as extra virgin, it must be first/cold pressed.
 Our EVOO comes from slightly green olives that are pressed/milled without the used of heat.